filamentgroup/shoestring/CONTRIBUTING.md

 Otherwise give it a descriptive name like `doc-generator` or reference a specific issue like `issues-12`.
 When the issue is resolved create a pull request to allow us to review and accept your contribution.

 **NOTE** All changes are considered carefully but additions especially so.
-We are particularly interested in retaining a small footprint and if an method is there history tells us that someone will use it.
+We are particularly interested in retaining a small footprint and if a method is present, history tells us that someone will use it.

 ## JavaScript Style Guide